 Also known as pension fund withdrawals, income drawdown is a way of taking an income from the money you've built up in your pension fund while still keeping it invested.

-From 6 April 2015 there will be no limits on the amount you can withdraw.
 For more information about this see How do I take income from my pension fund?

 What is equity release?

 Equity release is a way of releasing money that's tied up in your home, providing you with a cash lump sum.

 You can continue to live in your home and use the money to enjoy a better retirement.
 Taking a lump sum, plus the costs, will reduce the value you have in your home and the amount of any inheritance you leave.
 Your tax position and entitlement to welfare benefits may also be affected.